Methods in Enzymology

-Methods in Enzymology is a book-series of scientific publications focused primarily on research methods in biochemistry by Academic Press, created by Sidney P. Colowick and Nathan O. Kaplan.
+Methods in Enzymology is a book-series of scientific publications focused primarily on research methods in biochemistry by Elsevier, originally created by Sidney P. Colowick and Nathan O. Kaplan.

 Content

 Historically, each volume has centered on a specific topic of biochemistry, such as DNA repair, yeast genetics, or the biology of nitric oxide.
-In recent years, however, the range of topics covered has broadened to also include biotechnology-oriented areas of research.
+In recent years, however, the range of topics covered has broadened to also include biotechnology, chemical biology, and cell biology.

 Each Volume and Chapter includes not only background knowledge but also specific research techniques, detailed experimental procedures and methods.
 Video elements are also present.

 History

 First published in 1955, there are (2022) more than 650 volumes in the collection, with ca. 16 new Volumes being published each year.